qeirreps/qeirreps/README.txt

 1-3: carried out by qe2respack.
    The output files in OUTDIR/PREFIX.save should be converted by qe2respack into the form of input files of qeirreps.
-   Create a directory named "dir-wfn" in a directory.
-This directory is referred to as DIRECTORY_NAME here.
+   Go to the work directory (referred to as "DIRECTRY_NAME" in the following).
+Create a directory named "dir-wfn" if it does not exist.
    Type as follows at the directory "DIRECTORY_NAME".

    $ PATH_OF_qe2respack/qe2respack OUTDIR/PREFIX.save